Yitzhar: Geography

 Yitzhar is situated east of the Israel–West bank separation barrier, 20.5 kilometers from the Green line, in the mountain-range area about 10 km southwest of Nablus.
-One of the Israeli settlements ringing the city of Nablus, Yitzhar is built on the ridge of Salmen al Parsi, a mountain 808 meters above sea level south of Mount Grizim.
+One of the Israeli settlements ringing the city of Nablus, Yitzhar is built on the ridge of Salmen al Parsi, a mountain 808 meters above sea level south of Mount Gerizim.

 The settlement has a total area of 1,663 dunams, and is zoned for over one thousand families in single family homes.

 Outposts

 Yitzhar has several unauthorized outposts which are illegal according to Israeli law.
 Lehavat Yitzhar, established in 1998, has ten families and five caravans, and six permanent structures.

 Shalhevet Farm (Yitzhar West), established in 1999, has eight families and thirteen caravans, and nine permanent houses.

 Hill 725, established in 2001 outside the boundaries of the parent settlement Yitzhar, has 23 inhabitants and six caravans, and two permanent structures.

 Mitzpe Yitzhar, established in 2002 outside the boundaries of the parent settlement Yitzhar, has six structures, and was dismantled in May 2004 for the third time, but in early 2005, it was re-established.

 Shalhevet Ya has three permanent houses and a caravan.

 On 21 August 2013, settlers razed Palestinian land with bulldozers to expand the Yitzhar settlement.
 They were protected by Israeli soldiers.

 In August 2024, the United States placed one individual, the security coordinator (ravshatz) from Yitzhar on its Specially Designated Nationals blacklist.
 The move followed a statement by Ronen Bar, head of the Shin Bet, that settlers and hilltop youth were engaged in terrorism.
 The individual sanctioned is Yitzhak Levi Filant, described as involved in 'the intimidation of Palestinians with the aim of seizing their land.'Filant's salary is paid by Israel's Ministry of Defense.
 The U.S. blocked his assets while forbidding organizations from dealing with him.
 The office of Prime Minister Binjamin Netanyahu responded that Israel regards with the utmost severity the imposition of sanctions' Israeli citizens.
 Filant regards himself as a one-man shabak controlling the whole of the Jabal Salman valley, whose Palestinian inhabitants should regard him as their 'mukhtar, their chief, mayor and sheriff.'